STANDING RULES AMENDED AND ADOPTED BY THE BOARD OF DIRECTORS - JUN 2010

 - The Board of Directors shall set the prices for all Society materials held for sale, and approve registration fees for fundraising events.

-- A committee of at least three (3) persons shall be appointed by the president in the even numbered years to review the nonmember newsletter mailing list and the exchange mailing list.
+- A committee of at least three (3) persons shall be appointed by the president each year to review the nonmember newsletter distribution list and the exchange distribution list.
 Additions or deletions shall be reported to the Board of Directors.
-Recommended committee members are the Director of Mailing and Director of Publicity.

 - Announcements at regular meetings not pertaining to the Society must have been submitted in writing to the presiding officer for approval by the Board of Directors.

-- The President shall appoint a committee of two Board members and two members at-large no later than October 1st to select recipients of the Dallas Genealogical Society Annual Service Awards.
+- The President shall appoint a committee of two Board members and two members-at-large no later than October 1st to select recipients of the Dallas Genealogical Society Annual Service Awards.
 The awards shall be DGS Volunteer of the Year, DGS Award of Merit, DGS Distinguished Service Award, and DGS Heritage Preservation Award.
 Selection of recipients shall be based on established criteria.
-The awards shall be presented at the annual meeting in December.
+The awards shall be presented at the Awards Banquet in December.

-- DGS shall sponsor a Writing Awards Competition; the President will appoint a Writing Awards committee chairperson to organize this competition in odd numbered years for the even number year competition.
+- DGS shall sponsor a Writing Awards Competition; the President will appoint a Writing Awards committee chairperson to organize this competition.

 - As a gesture of appreciation for the DPL genealogy staff, the Manager of the DPL History and Social Sciences Division (currently Heather Williams) shall be asked to recommend one staff member who may attend the annual Institute at no cost.
 This person will officially register and will receive the same benefits as paid members.